 Children are of compulsory school age from the beginning of the term following their fifth birthday until the last Friday in June of the academic year in which they reach 16 years of age.
-Where travel assistance is assessed as eligible, this will be provided from the start of the reception year.
+Where travel assistance is assessed as eligible, this will be provided from the start of the reception year and subject to annual review or where there is a change in family circumstances e.g change of address.